learn-static/foundations-3-data/intro-data.md

-# Introduction to Data

-(from Foundational Learning Modules google doc):
-- Copy module repo
-- Activate GH Pages?
-- Use csv from repo, upload to sheets
-- Follow steps to edit sheets using formulas, etc.
-- Add/commit csv to repo--possibly updates a visualization?

-# Step 1.
+## Step 1.
 Copy this GitHub Repository

 Copy code from another repository into your own and start editing it.